PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter09/Tutorial/README.md

 ... +211 rows ...
 ```

 The complete file contains more headers and over 200 rows.
 The data from this file was compiled from multiple sources, such as the United Nations and the World Bank.
-Our goal, for the complete tutorial, is to create a visualization of this data in a scatter chart comparing the GDP (_Gross Domestic Product_) per capita (in international USD) and HDI (_Human Development Index_) of different countries and the continents they belong to.
-In the last step of _Part 2_ we will add population information and create a bubble chart.
+Our goal, for the complete tutorial, is to create a visualization of this data in a scatter chart comparing the _Gross Domestic Product_ (GDP) per capita (in international USD) and _Human Development Index_ (HDI) of different countries and the continents they belong to.
+In the last step of _Part 2_, we will add population information and create a bubble chart.

 So, let’s start.